MoonGrt/Riscv-SoC-Software/README.md

 #### System Architecture

 The system consists of two major components, hardware and software, working in tandem to provide a comprehensive video processing solution.
-The hardware part includes a processor based on RISC-√ architecture and a specially designed video processing path, while the software part includes an integrated development environment (iDE) and supporting libraries (libs, Makefile, linker).
+The hardware part includes a processor based on RISC-V architecture and a specially designed video processing path, while the software part includes an integrated development environment (iDE) and supporting libraries (libs, Makefile, linker).

 ##### hardware part: